ichigo-dev/knowledge/README.md

 ### TODO

-- Write update date for each article
+- Update "note" to "note2"

 ### To be added